Cut-based Conflict Analysis in Mixed Integer Programming: Reduction Techniques for Pure Binary Programs

 \subsection{Coefficient Tightening-based Reduction}

 \cref{algo:ReduceSAT} summarizes the coefficient tightening-based reduction.
 Similar to the implementation in a PB solver \cite[]{CK05FastPseudoBoolean}, in each iteration, the algorithm picks a relaxable variable in the reason constraint different from the variable we are resolving on and weakens it.
 Then it applies coefficient tightening to the resulting constraint.
 After each iteration, the algorithm checks if the resolvent of the reason constraint and conflict constraint is infeasible.
 In this case, the algorithm terminates and returns the reduced reason constraint.
+A proof that the reduction algorithm produces a reason constraint that propagates strongly enough, in that the reduced reason is guaranteed to propagate tightly after all relaxable variables have been weakened, can be found in~\citep{MBGN23ImprovingConflictAnalysisMIP}. {\textnormal{weaken}} {\textnormal{coefTight}}